chwasifjameel/crypto-exchange-app/README.md

 3. Linting of code and standard with (ESLint, Husky)
 4. Responsive and milimal design with TailwindCSS
 5. Eliminating console error & warnings

+### Please feel free to ask in case of any confusion.